 - 1 year of Algebra with a “C+” or higher

 - 2 year of English with a “C+” or higher

 - 2 years of Biology or a Life Science with a “C+” or higher

 - Recommended: 1 year of Chemistry with a “C+” or higher

 Applicants must take 2 years of Biology and/or Life Sciences, and attain a grade of “C+” or higher.
 A completed Veterinary Technology questionnaire must be submitted and ten hours of observation at a veterinary clinic is required.
 Any personal references must be from a veterinarian/veterinary staff or animal husbandry individual.

 The Center for Disease Control considers individuals working with animals (including veterinarians and their staff) to be in the high-risk category.
 The CDC’s recommendation for these individuals is to obtain a primary course of rabies vaccinations followed by serologic testing or booster vaccination every two years.

 Vaccinations against tetanus and rabies are required for all Veterinary Technology students.
-Proof of rabies and tetanus inoculation prior to handling animals is required.
+Proof of Rabies Prophylactic Series and tetanus inoculation prior to handling animals is required.

 |Major Courses (52 Credits)|